bestwebsoft/green-garden-wordpress-theme/readme.txt

 * Bugfix: Bug in the slider with image size was fixed.

 == Upgrade Notice ==

+= V1.5 =
+We updated theme to WordPress 3.9.2.
+File style.css was updated.
+JS custom elements bugs were fixed.

+= V1.4 =
+Footer and functions bugs were fixed.

+= V1.3 =
+Theme link is updated.

 = V1.2 =
 Provided more detailed instructions on how to use the slider.
 Localization files were added.
 Styles in comments were fixed.